About Us

 Our Leadership

 The Episcopal Diocese of Olympia stands at a transformative moment to expand our missional capacity and deepen our commitment to healing and wholeness, racial equity and creation care.
 The 13.5 acre property adjacent to St. Andrew's House Retreat and Conference Center, which has hosted the wellness center known as Harmony Hill for almost 40 years, has been acquired through a generous donation.
 This property offers the facilities and spaces to expand our mission of hospitality toward the cultivation of creative practices in racial and environmental justice, prayer and community.
-The existing ministries of the Circles of Color, Creation Care, Harmony Retreats of Cancer Lifeline and St. Andrew's House have come together on the beautiful Hood Canal to develop this new collaborative calling, which combined with the St. Andrew's House facilities, now forms The Sacred Waters Center for Restoration and Retreat.
-As Sacred Waters started in collaboration, so we have developed a model for leadership that seeks to embody the same spirit.
-As such, our Leadership is made up of three intersecting Councils: Mission Council, Vision Council and Values Council (description in the link below).
-The Mission Council has begun work on fleshing out our Mission and Strategic Plan for Sacred Waters.
-The Vision Council will help to chart the long-term path forward.
-And we are inviting many others to participate in the Values Council, lending voice to those who are stakeholders in this endeavor to serve our widening community.
+The existing ministries of the Circles of Color, Creation Care, St. Andrew's House and Harmony Retreats of Cancer Lifeline have come together to develop this new collaborative calling now named The Sacred Waters Center for Restoration and Retreat.

 We Want to Hear From You